Spiritual Support Team

 Chaplain, GBMC HealthCare

 Chaplain Rector has a primary focus at GBMC on clinical rounds - providing spiritual and emotional support for the hospital’s patients, families and staff.
-She works with Chaplain Hart and our volunteer team to expand the mission of the Spiritual Support department.
+She serves on the hospital's ethics committee and the planning body for our John Adams Rounds while working with Chaplain Hart and our volunteer team to expand the mission of the Spiritual Support department.
 Chaplain Rector received her Bachelor of Arts with a focus in Broadcast Communications from the University of Iowa, and worked in advertising, public relations, and marketing early in her career.
 Called into ministry as a second career, she received a Master of Divinity from Wesley Theological Seminary in Washington, D.C., and is an ordained Elder in The United Methodist Church, Baltimore-Washington Conference.
-She has served as a parish pastor for The United Methodist Church, including a large, multi-staff congregation in NW D.C., and as the lead pastor of a multi-national congregation in Silver Spring, MD.
-She has provided direction for ministerial candidates as a part of the District Committee on Ordained Ministry, served as a ministerial candidacy mentor, and as a site supervisor for student interns from Wesley Theological Seminary in Washington, D.C.
-Prior to coming to GBMC, Chaplain Rector completed a one-year chaplain residency at Johns Hopkins Hospital, Baltimore, and is pursuing Board Certification through the Association of Professional Chaplains.
+She has served as a parish pastor for The United Methodist Church, including a multi-staff congregation in NW D.C., and as the lead pastor of a multi-national congregation in Silver Spring, MD.
+She has provided direction for ministerial candidates as a part of the District Committee on Ordained Ministry, serving as a mentor, and being a site supervisor for Wesley Seminary interns.
+Prior to coming to GBMC, Chaplain Rector completed a one-year chaplain residency at Johns Hopkins Hospital, Baltimore, and is board-certified through the Association of Professional Chaplains.

 Ann Tabler, B.A.